-If you’re on Facebook, Twitter, or Instagram a lot, you’re definitely going to see different types of content, with photos among the most commonly shared.
-The job of moderators is to make sure that no inappropriate, indecent, or harmful content of any form is uploaded to your online accounts.
+If you’re on Facebook, Twitter, or Instagram a lot, you’re going to see different types of content, with photos among the most commonly shared.
+The job of the moderator is to make sure that no inappropriate, indecent, or harmful content of any form is uploaded to your online accounts.

 The thing is, identifying which posts must be taken down and which must be allowed to stay on the site isn’t always easy.
 This is especially the case if your brand doesn’t have a clearly defined set of content policies.
 Sure, a photo depicting violence or nudity must indeed be removed, but how about ambiguous content (e.g., posts that may or may not be suggestive of indecent or harmful themes)?
 Must the user’s reasons for distributing a piece of content be considered as well?
 And what about posts that may be offensive to others but not to some?

 So, most of the time, the choice is down to an employees’ judgment.
 They must also be able to defend their decisions in case a user contests the removal of their posts.
 To avoid such arguments, it pays to implement clear and specific policies.
 But in doing so, you also have to think about how your rules may impact users’ browsing experiences.

 Social media content moderation can also be a fun and interesting task.
 The fact that moderators spend a lot of time reading and looking at different content types means they gain plenty of insights.
 We’re talking current news and events, new trends, viral topics, handy trivia, and others.

 Apart from these entertaining bits of information, they can develop a wide knowledge about a brand’s clients and what’s interesting for them.
 Managers may not immediately think of asking their moderators about what their customers are talking about online, but they can be a good source of juicy insider information about customers.

 It Can Be Stressful and Upsetting